Maria Christina, Duchess of Teschen: Marriage

 The wedding preparations began as early as November 1765.
 Maria Theresa was worried that the young couple could not live comfortably.
 In December, Albert was appointed Field Marshal and Statthalter of Hungary; these posts forced him and his future wife to live in Pressburg.
 The local castle was renovated at a cost of 1.3 million florins, and the Dowager Empress took care of even the furniture and tableware.
 In Laxenburg castle complex Maria Christina and Albert received the Grünnehaus.
 When the couple came to Vienna later, they were allowed to stay in the Hofburg Palace.
 Finally, Maria Christina received a rich dowry: the Silesian Duchy of Teschen –whereupon Albert became entitled as Duke of Saxe-Teschen–, the towns of Mannersdorf, Ungarisch Altenburg and other lordships, and the amount of ƒ100,000.
 The household of the couple included about 120 people.
 These gifts received by Maria Christina caused the displeasure and envy of her brothers and sisters.

-On 7 January 1766, Albert (whose succession rights over the Polish throne won him several adepts) received a warm welcome in Pressburg by the citizens.
+On 7 January 1766, Albert (whose succession rights over the Saxon throne won him several adepts) received a warm welcome in Pressburg by the citizens.
 On 2 April the engagement took place and six days later, on 8 April, the wedding took place in the chapel of Schloss Hof.
 During the ceremony (in which the Dowager Empress was present) Maria Christina was wearing a white, pearl decorated mousseline dress and Albert his military uniform; however, the rest of the guests were dressed in black because of the ongoing court mourning.
 Soon afterward the newlyweds settled in Pressburg.

 Maria Christina's luck in being permitted to marry the man she loved embittered Maria Theresa's other daughters, who already resented their mother's favouritism.
-One of her sisters, the Archduchess Maria Amalia, was also in love with a minor prince, Charles of Zweibrücken, but was forcibly married off to Ferdinand of Parma.
+One of her sisters, the Archduchess Maria Amalia, was also in love with a minor prince, Charles of Zweibrücken, but was forcibly married off to Ferdinand, Duke of Parma.
 She remained estranged from her mother for the rest of the Dowager Empress' life.

-In the first weeks after the wedding, Maria Christina, Albert and Maria Theresia started a lively correspondence.
+In the first weeks after the wedding, Maria Christina, Albert and Maria Theresa started a lively correspondence.
 The Dowager Empress gave her daughter, who she missed very much, advice on how to behave towards her husband.
 She had to cultivate a decent life-changing attitude based on Christian values.
 The couple, who had a happy marriage, held a splendid court at the palace in Pressburg, arranged splendid festivals, and also traveled frequently to Vienna.

 Issue

-Maria Christina gave birth to a daughter named Maria Christina Theresa on 16 May 1767, but the child lived only one day.
+Maria Christina gave birth to a daughter named Princess Maria Theresia Josepha Johanna Nepomucena of Saxony, on 16 May 1767, but the child lived only one day, dying on 17 May 1767.
 Maria Christina developed puerperal fever, while in mid-June Albert fell ill with smallpox; however, they were both able to recover.

 Since Maria Christina was unable to have any more children due to her difficult childbirth, in 1790 she persuaded her brother Leopold, Grand Duke of Tuscany, to let her and her husband adopt one of his youngest sons, Archduke Charles, in order to have an heir.